 The best way to explore the downtown and Zagreb highlights is to go on Zagreb Half-Day Tour.
 You will see many points of interest, go to the candy store Kraš for some sweets, admire old buildings, throw a coin in the Mandusevac fountain to make your wish come true, and much more.

 5. Shop at the Dolac or Other Green Markets

 Follow Zagrebians to farmers’ or green markets and gather some picnic items and fruits.
 Lively, vibrant, and noisy, these open-air markets are the ideal sites to feel the city’s vibe.
 Dolac is the most visited one, but there are about 30 green markets across the city where the locals have been shopping for more than 100 years.

 Centrally positioned behind Ban Jelačić Square, Dolac is spreading on 2 floors.
-The top floor houses restaurants, bars as well as a fish market and an outdoor farmers’ market where you can buy everything from clothing and souvenirs to fast food.
-Colorful striped umbrellas provide shade during the hot summer days.
+The top floor houses restaurants, and bars as well as a fish market and an outdoor farmers’ market where you can buy everything from clothing and souvenirs to fast food.
+Colorful striped umbrellas provide shade during hot summer days.

 Aside from Dolac, other popular outdoor and farmers’ markets in Zagreb include:

 - Cvjetni Trg

 - Dubrava (Yellow Market), and

 6. Drink Craft Beer and/or Sip Coffee in Bars

 More things to do in Zagreb?
 It boasts a craft beer scene that compromises a huge selection of Croatian beers.
 As new taprooms and breweries continuously come on this exciting scene, the number of craft beers is on the rise.
 Consequently, there is a growing number of beer bars in the city.